the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Fix - Prevent Fatal from happening when Filterbar Plugin is active with PHP 7.3 or less.
+[FBAR-252]

 = [5.12.1] 2021-12-14 =

 * Feature - Add TEC widget based blocks to the `Event Blocks` custom block category.
 [TEC-4151]